-Elise, welcome to Warren Wilson College.
-Warren Wilson, meet your new, kickass goalkeeper.
+Madison, welcome to Warren Wilson College.
+Warren Wilson College, meet your new, kickass goalkeeper.

-Marie might balk at the idea of MORE school, but she knows the time is now to look.
-Grace has already picked out Wake Forest.
+Hayden might balk at the idea of MORE school, but she knows the time is now to look.
+Camdyn has already picked out Wake Forest.

 You hear me, Deacs?